Innovation & Performance

 Since 2009 Dreher has had aerodynamic sculling oars and has now extended this efficient shape to a slim sweep oar.
 This is a totally new design.
 Along with an overall slimmer shaft profile it has two handle sizes, an aerodynamic outboard shaft, the “Tool Free Adjustable” feature and a new Ellipse blade shape that maintains the contour of the proven “Apex”, but with enhanced hydrodynamics.
 The oar shaft transitions from a slim circular shaft to a slimmer elliptical shape as the shaft approaches the blade.
 The oar shaft has a smooth organic transition to our new Ellipse blade promoting a clean catch and release.
 As in any oar the later the “square-up” and the cleaner the blade work at the catch and finish, the greater the potential for speed.

-The Apex-E Blade design was a major leap forward with blade design.
+The Slim Ellipse sweep oar incorporates our new Apex-E Blade design, which represents a major leap forward in blade design.
 These blades have both a smooth front surface, and most importantly, a smooth back surface to provide better hydrodynamic lift.
-The shaft attachment spline on the blade angles slightly upwards along the top, or “Apex-e” of the blade approximately level with the blade top/water interface to minimize drag as the blade sweeps first out and then back toward the boat.
+The shaft attachment spline on the blade angles slightly upwards along the top, or “Apex-E” of the blade approximately level with the blade top/water interface to minimize drag as the blade sweeps first out and then back toward the boat.
 It also has an elliptical and seamless attachment to the shaft.

 Blade Design & Bernoulli’s Theorem